girlscript/winter-of-contributing/Java/Generics/Generic_Fundamentals_and_Importance/Generics_Fundamentals_And_Importance.md

 1. Generics allow us to reuse the same code for multiple datatypes.
 2. Generics implement type safety, i.e., Errors appear at compile type than at runtime.
 3. Generics exempt user from individual type casting.
-4. Generics implements the concept of polymorphism, which is an important aspect of OOPS programming pardigm.
+4. Generics implements the concept of polymorphism, which is an important aspect of OOPS programming paradigm.